MorrisSimons/filed-ai-assignment/README.md

 ### General notes

-- for the tax documents i like the solution, you can mix around with the details to make it better.
+- For the tax documents, I like the solution; you can mix around with the details to make it better.

-- for the ID card you can use a deeplearning model or mabye azure document intelligence api for ID to check if valid or not.
+- For the ID card, you can use a deep learning model or maybe the Azure Document intelligence api for ID to check if valid or not.

-- If i understood the assigment correctly the handwritten check is what we wanted and not to check if its a receipt or invoice etc.
+- If I understood the assignment correctly, the handwritten check is what we wanted and not to check if it's a receipt or invoice, etc.

+TODO:
+- [ ] Open a Vercel server and host it there, and add a rate limit
+- [ ] Rewrite the readme so it's much clearer and communicative
+- [ ] fix the prints in the notebook so it does not take 2 hours to scroll the GH repo.